Universite-Gustave-Eiffel/NoiseModelling/Docs/Validation.rst

 .. note::
     Source : https://circabc.europa.eu/sd/a/9566c5b9-8607-4118-8427-906dab7632e2/Directive_2015_996_EN.pdfde

-    This document specifies a method for calculating the attenuationComputeOutput of noise during its outdoor propagation.
+    This document specifies a method for calculating the attenuation of noise during its outdoor propagation.
     Knowing the characteristics of the source, this method predicts the equivalent continuous sound pressure level at a receiver point corresponding to two particular types of atmospheric conditions:

     * downward-refraction propagation conditions (positive vertical gradient of effective sound celerity) from the source to the receiver